Install a ductless heat pump to provide heating and cooling to a single room or to an entire home:

 - Commission the system to ensure proper operation.

 See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Certified Homes, and Indoor airPLUS.

-High-performance ductless heat pumps are an efficient alternative to traditional ducted heat pump systems, gas or oil furnaces, and electric resistance heating systems (Figure 1).
-Advances in technology in recent years have increased heat pump performance to the point that units are now available with heating efficiencies above 13 HSPF and cooling efficiencies above 35 SEER2 (Seasonal Energy Efficiency Ratio).
+High-performance ductless heat pumps (Figure 1) are an efficient alternative to traditional ducted heat pump systems, gas or oil furnaces, and electric resistance heating systems.
+Advances in technology in recent years have increased heat pump performance to the point that units are now available with heating efficiencies above 22 HSPF2 (heating season performance factor) and cooling efficiencies above 35 SEER2 (Seasonal Energy Efficiency Ratio).
 Many models are capable of heating in cold climates without a backup source, producing nearly 100% heating capacity at temperatures well below 0°F.

 Ductless heat pumps have been used in Asia and Europe since the 1970s and they comprise 80% to 90% of the residential HVAC (heating, ventilating, and air-conditioning) market there.
 They have been used in U.S. commercial buildings since the 1980s and are now rapidly growing in the U.S. residential market.

 Ductless vs. Traditional Ducted Heat Pumps